 If you want ultra-lightweight gear that still performs at the highest level while out on the trail, head to Zpacks.
 Its shelters, backpacks and sleeping bags have been made in America since 2005.
 Joe Valesko, the founder, thru-hiked the Appalachian Trail, Pacific Crest Trail, Continental Divide Trail and more.
 If you’re heading out on a long trip, Zpacks gear is a good place to start.

 Gear Patrol recommends: Zpacks Arc Air 50L Backpack, $325

 Hyperlite Mountain Gear[image id='e8818e69-dda7-42a0-b0c0-714a4df9ca4e' mediaId='7f068a23-ff2b-4ffb-aa42-696f7c2efe2f' align='center' size='medium' share='false' caption='' expand='' crop='original'][/image]

 Between Kennebunkport and Portland, Maine, you’ll find the town of Biddeford.
 There, in an old mill building, Hyperlite Mountain Gear designs and manufactures all of its outdoor gear — including shelters, tents, stuff sacks and outerwear.
 You’ll find lots of Dyneema — a fabric and fiber that’s 15 times stronger than steel, yet still light and waterproof and durable, especially through Maine’s winters.

 BPA-free plastic water bottles are some of the least-expensive, yet high-performing bottles on the market.
-Born in Rochester, New York in the 1940s, these leak-proof and lightweight bottles are still hard to beat, even after all these years.
+Born in Rochester, New York in the 1940s, Nalgene's leak-proof and lightweight bottles are still hard to beat, even after all these years.